-Registration dates are published in Semester Notes in advance of each registration period.
+Registration dates are published in the CSU Pueblo Academic Calendar in advance of each registration period.
 Students can register through PAWS, with their advisor, or in the Registrar’s Office.

 Continuing* Undergraduates & Graduates